cycloptux/GiselleBot-Documentation/docs/source/moderation.rst

 * **Suggested moderation action & number of points to next warning threshold**
 * Case ID & timestamp (in footer)

-If any of these parameters are missing, the bot will tag the user upon action log generation prompting them to fill in the missing arguments using the |bot_prefix|\ edit command.
+If any of the rule, reason or attachments parameters are missing, the bot will tag the moderator upon action log generation prompting them to fill in the missing arguments using the |bot_prefix|\ edit command.
+The bot will also tag the moderator the first time that the user reaches a suggested action threshold.

 Each command has a "un-" version that reverts the active warning command. "un-" commands will follow a similar syntax but will never generate a new case, hence rendering the set of warning parameters (every parameter after the user identifier(s)) useless.